 Our technology is developed to address a specific biological question.

 For example, in the case of 3D STED, we aim to visualise the structural deformation of the human kinetochore, the macromolecular machine that helps distribute the chromosomes, carriers of DNA and the genetic code, to separate daughter cells during cell division.
 This direct visualisation of a molecular machine will reveal the dynamics of this critical machine and provide insight into how mistakes or failures lead to chromosomal defects in human disease and development.

-Dr Bavishna Balagopal and Dr Yongchang Fan provide support in the PaLS lab, drawing on expertise in biophotonics and materials to catalyse interactions between life and physical scientists.
+Dr Yongchang Fan provides support in the PaLS lab, drawing on expertise in biophotonics and materials to catalyse interactions between life and physical scientists.